aws-samples/aws-net-guides/Containers/Deploy-.NET-Core-app-in-Windows-Containers-to-ECS/Readme.md

 ### Step 1: Create Application in Visual Studio for Windows

-If your development environment is Visual Studio 2019 on Windows, you can create an ASP.NET Core application as follows:
+If your development environment is Visual Studio 2019 on Windows, you can create an ASP.NET Core application as follows (Visual Studio 2017 users should follow the corresponding version of the New Project wizard) -

 1. Open Visual Studio and then create a new project by navigating to the *File* \> *New* \> *Project* menu item.